mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2008"
 	%} </li>

-    - A method for getting more informed calibration densities by better including the information provided by the fossil record.
+    <p style="color:orange"> A method for getting more informed calibration densities by better including the information provided by the fossil record. </p>

 	<li> {% include citation.html
 		authors = "Marshall, Charles R."